John Joseph Malm

 Nicholson v.
 State Farm Mutual Automobile Ins.
 Co., No. 2-08-0639 (filed 3/23/10; corrected 4/14/10) (2nd Dist.
 2010).
 See section 143a--2 of the Illinois Insurance Code [215 ILCS 5/143a--2 (West 1998)].

-Requesting and Reviewing Medical Records and BIlls for Injury Litigation, Paralegal Studies, College of DuPage, 2014
+Reviewing Medical Records and Bills for Injury Litigation, Paralegal Studies, College of DuPage, 2014.

 In 1992, John joined the law firm, Clausen Miller, P.C., as a summer associate and was welcomed as an associate attorney in 1993.
 At Clausen Miller, John represented plaintiffs in complex tort litigation in both state and federal court.
-John quickly gained experience handling numerous catastrophic fire and explosion cases arising from defective products.
+John gained litigation experience successfully handling numerous catastrophic fire and explosion cases arising from defective & dangerous products and negligent design and construction.

 John accepts pro bono assignments as a member of the Trial Bar in the U.S. District Court for the Northern District of Illinois.